 Guru Rinpoche is shown here with his right hand in the position of subduing.
 On the right and left are his two wives--Mandarava who came with him from Urgyen (Swat Valley of Pakistan) and the famous Yeshe Tsogyal who helped him spread the Dharma by placing terma all over Tibet, Bhutan, and Nepal.
 Furthest on top is his family represented by the Buddha Amitabha who has Chenrezig also of the Amitabha family.
 At the bottom are the two main wrathful protectors bathed in fire of the Konchog Chidu practice

-This set includes a 8 x 10 inch high quality photo and a smaller 4 x 6 inch photos for $ 4.00.
+This set includes a 8 x 10 inch high quality photo and a smaller 4 x 6 inch photos for $ 3.00 with free shipping.

 This product was added to our catalog on Friday 04 January, 2019.